Cau-Correa/ms1/README.md

 ## Testing

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
--   A large amount of testing was done to ensure that all pages were linking correctly.
 -   The Website was tested on Google Chrome, Fire fox, and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, ipad, iPhone8, iPhoneX, iphoneXs & iPhone11.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, ipad, sansungS9, iPhone8, iPhoneX, iphoneXs & iPhone11.
--   A large amount of testing was done to ensure that all pages were linking correctly.

 ### Testing User Stories from User Experience (UX) Section